 Temporary Total Disability Benefits in GA Workers’ Comp (TTD)

-A work injury employee qualifies to get temporary total disability benefits when their attending physician establishes that the victim of the work injury is incapable of working or they recommend the employee be allocated light-duty work and that a light-duty role in the company isn’t available.
+A work injury employee qualifies to get temporary total disability benefits when their attending physician establishes that the victim of the work injury is incapable of working or they recommends the employee be allocated light-duty work and that a light-duty role in the company isn’t available.